 Chinese herbal medicine

 Studies of Chinese herbal medicine on endometriosis have suggested that specific combinations may decrease pelvic pain, while other combinations may help with subfertility.
-There about 10 to 20 separate herbal ingredients used to prepare these mixtures either as a boiled extract, dried extract, pills, or capsules.
+There are about 10 to 20 separate herbal ingredients used to prepare these mixtures either as a boiled extract, dried extract, pills, or capsules.

 The active chemicals found in these ingredients are believed to work against inflammation and reduce pain, but how it relieves inflammation and pain is still unknown.
 A 2012 review assessed two studies that included 158 women for the effectiveness and safety of Chinese herbal medicine for endometriosis-related pain and infertility: